 Requirements and Expectations

-Swimmers must attend as many practices as possible as it is crucial that the team learns the choreography and timing together so they can move on.
+Competitive swimmers should attend as many practices as possible as it is crucial that the team learns the choreography and timing together so they can move on.

 There are three main categories in summer synchro: Beginner, Intermediate, and Advanced.

 - The youngest synchronized swimmers that compete at Regionals and Provincials